History of R.S.C. Anderlecht: Recent years (2000–present)

 RSC Anderlecht gave a chance to Dutch coach John van den Brom in the 2012-13 season.
 His first major achievement was qualification for the group stage of the 2012-13 UEFA Champions League in which it gained 5 points in its pool.
 RSC Anderlecht finished the Play-offs 1st and became national champions for the 32nd time.
 The still young Dennis Praet, Senegalese Cheikhou Kouyaté, Guillaume Gillet and Lucas Biglia were part of the champions' squad.
 The following season was much more difficult for Van den Brom.
 The team finished last of its pool in the UEFA Champions League group stage with just one point.
 Anderlecht finished 3rd in the regular league before having to start the Play-offs.
 By then, John van den Brom had already been replaced by his assistant Besnik Hasi.
 In the Play-offs, Anderlecht realised a quasi flawless run which allowed RSC Anderlecht to finish 1st in Play-offs 1 and thus crown themselves national champions for the 33rd time.
 Chancel Mbemba, Aleksandar Mitrović, Massimo Bruno and 16-year-old Youri Tielemans were the new names that broke through that season.
 The 2014-15 & 2015-16 seasons were not sporting high-fliers.
 In the 2016-17 season, a young coach was again chosen, Swiss René Weiler who came over from Germany's FC Nürnberg.
 Spurred on by their own youth players Leander Dendoncker and Youri Tielemans and top scorer Łukasz Teodorczyk, Anderlecht finished 1st in the regular league.
 In the 2016-17 UEFA Europa League, it reached the quarter-finals and was narrowly eliminated by José Mourinho's Manchester United.
 A few weeks later, RSC Anderlecht got to celebrate its 34th national title on the field of R. Charleroi S.C.

 On 20 December 2017, it was announced that entrepreneur and billionaire Marc Coucke would take over RSC Anderlecht.
 In mid-2019, Coucke pulled off a stunt of stature by bringing in Vincent Kompany as player-trainer, but the combination of the two roles did not prove ideal upon which Frank Vercauteren was recruited as head coach.
 After yet another long-term injury, Kompany quit as a player in August 2020 and became Anderlecht's head coach after Vercauteren was sacked.
 Before the 2022-23 football season, Anderlecht and Kompany ended their collaboration by mutual agreement.
 Kompany moved to Burnley F.C. and was replaced by Felice Mazzù who transferred from Union Sint-Gillis.
 Many supporters questioned the departure of Kompany, who had finished third and reached the Belgian Cup final the previous season.
 After 4 months, Mazzù was replaced by Danish coach Brian Riemer.

+Riemer's side finished a disappointing eleventh in the 2022-23 league, but made it to the quarter-finals of that season's UEFA Europa Conference League before losing to AZ Alkmaar.
+The 2023-24 season saw Anderlecht become title contenders once again, finishing third after a tight battle with Union SG and Club Brugge for the title.